 Features

-Ethereum as the Root Settlement Layer
+Ethereum as the Root Layer

-Chains that migrate to ZKsync Gateway remain fully anchored to Ethereum.
+ZKsync Chains that migrate to ZKsync Gateway remain fully anchored to Ethereum.
 Gateway facilitates proof aggregation and coordination, but Ethereum continues to serve as the final verifier and the root of trust for state transitions and asset security.

 Proof Aggregation

 ZKsync Gateway aggregates proofs generated by multiple chains into a single proof.
 This aggregated proof is then submitted to Ethereum for final verification, reducing the number of proof verification operations required on Layer 1 and lowering associated gas costs.
-Participating chains benefit from more predictable and reduced settlement costs, while maintaining the security guarantees of Ethereum.
+Participating chains benefit from more predictable and reduced verification costs, while maintaining the security guarantees of Ethereum.

 Interoperability

-Communication between Gateway-based chains follows standardized mechanisms, while interactions with Ethereum or chains not using Gateway continue to use established bridging protocols.
+Communication between Gateway-connected chains follows standardized mechanisms, while interactions with Ethereum or chains not using Gateway continue to use established bridging protocols.
 This setup helps reduce the complexity of interchain communication for chains opting into ZKsync Gateway.

 Cost Efficiency